persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-07-09-a-next-js-web-app-with-basic-auth.md

   - next-js
   - basic-auth
   - continuous-deployment
+  - jamstack
 ---
-A Next.js Web App with Basic Authentication
+A Next.js Jamstack Web App with Basic Authentication

 <a href="https://psonextjsone.netlify.app/" target="_blank">Try the demo...</a>